div1121/CSCI-3100-Project-E3/README.md

 * Save the map information
 * Display the map

+## Game Room
+Brief outline of display of a player list inside a game room with ready option(before the custom game start)

+## Chat Room
+Allow multiple users to input message and the message of all users can be displayed to all users (only one chat room)

 ## Login System
 You may login as guest or login with your email after registration.
 An comfirmation email will be sent to your email.